DaHuoDong/rails-guides/source/EN/action_mailer_basics.md

 end
 ```

 In this case it will look for templates at `app/views/notifications` with name `another`.
+You can also specify an array of paths for `template_path`, and they will be searched in order.

 If you want more flexibility you can also pass a block and render specific templates or even render inline or text without using a template file: